gt732/netbox-ping-sweep/README.md

 This code is used to find live hosts on a network, retrieve information about those hosts using Napalm, and create a new device in the Netbox database with specified parameters.

-## This test was performed in a lab with a mix of Cisco IOSv and CSRV devices only.
+## This test was performed in a lab with a mix of Cisco vIOS and CSRV devices only.

 How it works